 The course has an Employability & Skills Strategy, published in the Course Handbook.
 This is intended to provide a framework to guide you through your studies and prepare you for employment and further study.
-The specific modules for implementing this are Professional Practice (level 5), and Professional Launchpad (level 6).

 All course modules incorporate Key Transferable Skills, which are also integral to the course Employability & Skills Strategy.
 Key Transferable Skills support you in seeking entry into the media industries, as well as into a broad range of other professions & employment.